mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/gossip/index.rst

         exchange(4, 1, {3, 4, 5}, {1, 2})
         all_done

-      We see that the trace that we stored is six exchanges long, and the number of states traversed is 7, so we verify the property.
+      We see that the only trace that we stored is six exchanges long, instead of the seven exchanges that we are looking for.
+The previous approach proved that there is a path of seven exchanges though.
+This can be explained by the way in which :ref:`tool-lps2lts` generates traces.
+When searching for an ``all_done`` action, the tool will save the trace to the state that is reached with the ``all_done`` action.
+It will, however, only store one trace per state that is reached, i.e. if there is another path to the state doing the ``all_done`` action, it will not store this trace.
+      As a result, this approach cannot be used for the verification task at hand.

 .. admonition:: Exercise